fabioseno/sushi-server/README.md

-# wt-logging
+# sushi-server
-Logging service as part of the Sushi framework.
+Sushi base services as part of the Sushi framework.